tanya-lisoviku/web-docs-creating/docs/Deploy and Customize MkDocs.md

 # Step 8: Deploy Documentation to GitHub Pages

 #### **Build and preview the documentation** using the MkDocs built-in web server:
-   - Run the following command in the terminal: ```mkdocs serve```
+   - Run the following command in the [terminal](# "A program for executing commands in the text interface of the operating system"): ```mkdocs serve```

    ![MkDocs serve command.png](image/Deploy%20and%20Customize%20MkDocs/Deploy%20documentation%20to%20GitHub%20Pages/MkDocs%20serve%20command.png)
    The site will be available locally for testing.
 ![MkDocs local link.png](image/Deploy%20and%20Customize%20MkDocs/Deploy%20documentation%20to%20GitHub%20Pages/MkDocs%20local%20link.png)
 ![Site local.png](image/Deploy%20and%20Customize%20MkDocs/Deploy%20documentation%20to%20GitHub%20Pages/Site%20local.png)

-➤ The site will automatically reload when you make changes in PyCharm.
+➤ The site will automatically reload when you make changes in [PyCharm](# "Integrated development environment (IDE) with support for Python, Markdown files, and documentation preview functions").

-➤ To stop the server, press Ctrl+C on your keyboard.
+➤ To stop the server, press [Ctrl+C](# "A keyboard shortcut used to stop a terminal process, such as a local MkDocs server") on your keyboard.

 #### **Deploy to GitHub Pages:**

-   - Run the ```mkdocs gh-deploy``` command in the terminal.
+   - Run the ```mkdocs gh-deploy``` command in the [terminal](# "A program for executing commands in the text interface of the operating system").
 ![MkDocs deploy link.png](image/Deploy%20and%20Customize%20MkDocs/Deploy%20documentation%20to%20GitHub%20Pages/MkDocs%20deploy%20link.png)

 ➤ This command creates a gh-pages branch, adds the compiled site to it, and pushes it to GitHub.